the-spyke/undercut/README.md

   A convenience function that calls `createPillLine()` and `target()` for you.
 You saw an example [earlier](#usage).

 *There're more than 40 operations for pull lines in `0.1.0`.
-You may look for more examples in unit tests while the documentation is under construction.*
+You may look for more examples in unit tests while the documentation is under construction.
+There is also a document with [Undercut to Lodash mappings](https://docs.google.com/spreadsheets/d/1SdEfGV-pxTXi9Ur3Lw7IjDo2VVkz_EExUHmPrxRu_do).*

 #### Creating a pull line and reusing it later